ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``pyicon`` function pyic.time_average can be used to load data and directly average over the data.
-It is even possible to load a single snap shot.
+It is even possible to load a single snap-shot.
-This makes this function to a generic tool for loading the data.
+This makes this function a generic tool for loading the data.
 After defining an IconData object, a time interval needs to be specified::

   t1 = '2100-02-01'